SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/vmware-opentelemetry.md

 </TabItem>
 <TabItem value="macOS">

-1. Copy the yaml file to /etc/otelcol-sumo/conf.d/ folder in the VMWare instance which has access to vCenter or the vCenter itself.
+1. Copy the YAML file to /etc/otelcol-sumo/conf.d/ folder in the VMWare instance which has access to vCenter or the vCenter itself.
 2. Restart the otelcol-sumo process using the below command
   ```sh
   otelcol-sumo --config /etc/otelcol-sumo/sumologic.yaml --config "glob:/etc/otelcol-sumo/conf.d/*.yaml"